starknet-io/SNIPs/SNIPS/snip-18.md

 * Rewards are claimed by actively sending a transaction.
 * Both Stakers and Stake Delegators can add to their stake.
-* There is no partial unstaking.
+* Although there is partial undelegating, there is no partial unstaking.

 ## Rationale